dfacchin/pythonRmd/README.md

 - `calibration.py` Place the robot arm straight and run this code to calibrate it.

-- `stress_test.py` exetutes repetitive movements to (stress) test the robot mechanics.
+- `stress_test.py` executes repetitive movements to (stress) test the robot mechanics.